pi-hole/docs/docs/guides/tor/setup.md

 **This is an unsupported configuration created by the community**

-This guide should work for most recent Debian derivatives (raspbian, Ubuntu).
-Alternatively you can follow a Tor Installation Guide for your Host System.
+This guide should work for the most recent Debian derivatives (Raspbian, Ubuntu).
+Alternatively, you can follow a Tor Installation Guide for your Host System.

 ```bash
 sudo apt install tor